thorehusfeldt/algdes-labs/README.md

 Programming exercises for algorithm design.

 These files are used for my classes in algorithm design.
-Each lab contains a subdirectory for data files.
+Each lab contains a subdirectory for data files and one for documentation.
-A report skeleton in latex is contained in the doc subdirectory.
-For my classes, you are welcome to ignore the latex source and do the whole report by hand or in whatever obscure word processor you want.

     ladders
      /data
      /doc/report.tex
+     /doc/report.pdf

+## Report skeletons

+A report skeleton is contained in the doc subdirectory.
+Included is the latex source and the resulting PDF.
+If you’re proficient with latex, the easiest way to make the report is to edit the source file of the skeleton.
+However, for my classes, you are welcome to ignore the latex source and do the whole report by hand or in whatever obscure word processor you want.
+It’s supposed to be a service, not a constraint.

 At some time in the future, the lab descriptions themselves will migrate to the doc directories as well.